Leland Stanford Jr.: Illness and death

 Stanford caught typhoid two months before his 16th birthday on a Grand Tour of Europe with his parents.
 Stanford originally fell ill in Athens, and his parents rushed him to Italy for medical treatment, first to Naples, then to Rome, and eventually to Florence, where Stanford died after weeks of a condition that alternately improved and worsened.

 Legacy

 Leland Stanford Sr. told his wife that "the children of California shall be our children."
 To honor their son, once they returned to the United States, the Stanfords devoted their fortune to a memorial in his name, Leland Stanford Junior University, which opened its doors in 1891.

 Leland Stanford Jr. is interred beside his parents at the Stanford family mausoleum on the Stanford campus.
 After the death of his father on June 21, 1893, his mother guided the development of the university until her death on February 28, 1905.

 Nomenclature

-Although the university is generally referred to as "Stanford University" or "Stanford," its official name is still "Leland Stanford Junior University," as is seen on the university seal.
+Although the university is generally referred to as "Stanford University" or "Stanford," its official name is still "Leland Stanford Junior University," as it can be seen on the university seal.